 We hope to sponsor and develop more regular and externally funded advice services and sponsorship for ESOL Classes for workers in East Oxford who are not able to access the normal services.

 The Club meets 11am-2pm on Mondays in school term time.
-All are welcome in the Lounge at EOCC.
-Regulars and those who prefer to just drop in.
+All are welcome in the EOCC Lounge at for a weekly drop in and craft work session .
+Regulars and those who prefer to just call in.
 (More volunteers are also always needed).
 Crafts, board games, visits outings and other activities.

 Advice and Advocacy

 EOCA provides a discreet and bespoke advice, advocacy and coaching service for migrants workers, individuals and small (often family) groups who find it difficult to ac-cess normal advice services This service is regular or drop in for people struggling with language, online gate-ways, or IT systems .